Gradient resummation for nonlinear chiral transport: an insight from holography: Introduction

 The objective of present work is to explore all order gradient resummation for nonlinear transport effects induced by the chiral anomaly\footnote{The asymptotic nature of the gradient expansion and problems related to resummation of the series have been a hot topic over the last few years, see recent works \cite{1302.0697,1503.07514,1509.05046,1707.02282}.
 In our approach, however, we never attempt to actually sum the series and thus these discussions are of no relevance to our formalism.}, further extending the results of Refs. \cite{1608.08595,1609.09054,Bu:2018psl}.

-Just like in Refs. \cite{1608.08595,1609.09054,Bu:2018psl}, our playground will be a holographic model, that is $U(1)_V\times U(1)_A$ Maxwell-Chern-Simons theory in Schwarzschild-$AdS_5$ \cite{Yee:2009vw,Gynther:2010ed} to be introduced in detail in Section \ref{s2}, for which we know to compute a zoo of transport coefficients exactly.
-Hoping for some sort of universality, we could learn from this model both about general phenomena and relative strengths of the effects.
+Just like in Refs. \cite{1608.08595,1609.09054,Bu:2018psl}, our playground will be a holographic model, that is $U(1)_V\times U(1)_A$ Maxwell-Chern-Simons theory in Schwarzschild-$AdS_5$ \cite{Yee:2009vw,Gynther:2010ed} to be introduced in Section \ref{s2}, for which we know to compute a zoo of transport coefficients exactly.
+Hoping for some sort of universality, we could learn from this model about both general phenomena and relative strengths of various effects.

 In our recent publication \cite{Bu:2018psl}, we reviewed all different studies which were performed in \cite{1608.08595,1609.09054,Bu:2018psl}.
 Those studies and the present one are largely independent even though performed within the same holographic model.
 For brevity, we will not repeat this review here, but will make connection to these previous works whenever relevant.
+We refer reader to \cite{Bu:2018psl} for the summary of the different approximations which employed in these series of works and the present work.
+The comparison of the resultant constitutive relations and our comments about the total current is also presented there.

 Anomalous transport phenomenon is frequently discussed from the viewpoint of its dissipative nature and, equivalently, its contribution to entropy production \cite{0906.5044, 1105.6360,Neiman:2010zi,Lin:2011mr,Bhattacharya:2012zx}.
 CME is well known to be non-dissipative \cite{1207.5808,Kharzeev:2013ffa,1502.01547}.
 What about the dissipative nature of other anomalous transport phenomena, say beyond CME?
 In \cite{1105.6360} the transport coefficients that are odd in $\kappa$ were identified as anomaly-induced and, based on space parity $\mathcal{P}$ arguments, are claimed to be non-dissipative.
 This is to distinguish from anomaly-induced corrections to normal transports, which appear to be even in $\kappa$.
 While the $\mathcal{P}$-based arguments seem to work perfectly for the second order hydrodynamics \cite{1105.6360}, a more natural criterion of dissipation seems to be based on time-reversal symmetry $\mathcal{T}$. $\mathcal{T}$-odd transport coefficients describe dissipative currents, whereas $\mathcal{T}$-even ones are non-dissipative \cite{1105.6360}.
 The anomaly-induced phenomena explored below will involve terms both dissipative and not.